G-String-Legacy/G_String/vault/Structure.md

 - [utilities](utilities.md)
 - [view](view.md)

-The relationships between the various program part is illustrated in the [Block Diagram](img/block.png).
+The relationships between the various program parts is illustrated in the [Block Diagram](img/block.png).